 If the mare’s vulva has torn or if she was stitched, she will need to be re-stitched after foaling, usually during the next day.

 Many mares will lie down again soon after foaling.
 This may be just to rest or may be because she is in pain (colic).
-She may scrape or roll indicating her discomfort.
+She may scrape or roll to indicate her discomfort.
 If this does not pass within an hour, or gets progressively more severe, this may indicate complications (uterine artery haemorrhage, uterine or colonic rupture) and your veterinary surgeon should be called, without delay.
 The foal should make attempts to stand and suck and should have achieved both within 4 hours of birth, usually within 1-2 hours.
 See Newborn foal sheet.

 If both mare and foal are bright they can be left in their paddock.
 Exercise is beneficial to help the mare’s uterus to recover after foaling and to help the foal to strengthen and its legs to straighten.